minsuk-jang/GallerySelector/README.md

 ```

 ### Image
-When you click image cell then can get Image class. it's properties as below.
-You can use `selectedOrder`, `selected` to check the selection order, status
+When you click content cell, get image class inherited from Gallery.
+You can use `selectedOrder` and `selected` to check the selection order, status.
+It's properties as below.
 ``` kotlin
 class Image(
   val id: Long, //Media content id